 What is the F Statistic Table Used for?

 When you have found the F value, you can compare it with an f critical value in the table.
-If you use the alpha=.05 (5%), that means you are looking at the 95 percent confidence level.
 If your observed value of F is larger than the value in the F table, then you can reject the null hypothesis with 95 percent confidence that the variance between your two populations isn’t due to random chance.

 How to use the F Statistic Table

 The F Statistic Table is actually a collection of tables.
 Which specific table you use will depend on which alpha level you use.
 For example, if you have an alpha level of .05, then your right tail area is .05 (5 percent), and you’ll look up the f critical value in the alpha level = .05 table.
 The rows in the F Distribution Table represent denominator degrees of freedom and the columns represent numerator degrees of freedom.

 For example, to determine the .10 critical value for an F distribution with 6 and 6 degrees of freedom, look in the 6 column (numerator) and the 6 row (denominator) of the F Table for alpha=.10.
 F(.10, 6, 6) = 3.05455.